Some of the links in this post may be affiliate links.

 Why Won’t My Orchid Grow Flowers?

-- The number 1 reason why your Phalaenopsis orchid isn’t blooming is light.
-Moth orchids are considered among the lower light orchids, but they still need sufficient light to bloom.
+The number 1 reason why your Phalaenopsis orchid isn’t blooming is light.
+Moth orchids are considered among the low light orchids, but they still need sufficient light to bloom.

 A Summer Outdoors